-- At IUPUI and IU Southeast: your instructor still has the option for administrative withdrawal if you are not showing up to class or responding to communications.
+- At IUPUI, IUPUC, and IU Fort Wayne: your instructor still has the option for administrative withdrawal if you are not showing up to class or responding to communications.

 - Moving into the second half of the semester, you should be in a good rhythm.
 As always, make sure to respond to feedback within one week and work together with your instructor and advisor to finish the semester strong!